apache/activemq-website/src/components/classic/documentation/restful-queue.md

 Almost all of the above could be just pure APP really.
 The only real difference is that each consumer has its own feed of messages which are to be consumed.

-In ActiveMQ Classic's case, we use a [prefetch value per consumer](what-is-the-prefetch-limit-for) to define how many messages each consumer gets in its buffer, before messages must be acknowledged to get more messages.
+In ActiveMQ's case, we use a [prefetch value per consumer](what-is-the-prefetch-limit-for) to define how many messages each consumer gets in its buffer, before messages must be acknowledged to get more messages.

 So the idea is that we have a per-consumer feed which is created; it can then be browsed (by anyone with sufficient karma).